afterpay/sdk-ios/README.md

 > **⚠️ NOTE:**
 > This is an experimental feature which is not yet enabled by default.
 Enable it by passing the argument `-com.afterpay.widget-enabled YES` on launch.

 The checkout widget is available via `WidgetView`, which is a `UIView` subclass.
-There are two initialisers, depending on if you are showing the widget before or after doing a checkout.
+There are two initialisers.
+Which one you'll use depends on if you are showing the widget before or after a checkout.

-Internally, the web widget is rendered as in a `WKWebView` subview.
-It has an [intrinsic content size](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW21) which will fit the web widget.
+Internally, the web widget is rendered in `WKWebView` subview.
+It has an [intrinsic content size](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html#//apple_ref/doc/uid/TP40010853-CH9-SW21) which fits the web widget.
 The `WidgetView` matches its intrinsic content height to the internal web widget's height.

 ### With Checkout Token

-Use this mode after completing a checkout using [Checkout v2](#checkout-v2).
-Take the token from the checkout's result, and provide it here.
-The widget will use the token to look up information about the transaction.
+Use this mode after completing a checkout using the [v2 Checkout](#checkout-v2) feature.
+Take the token from the checkout's result and provide it to this initialiser.
+The widget will use the token to look up information about the transaction and display it.

 ```swift
 WidgetView.init(token:)